wise-monk123/Reinforcement-Learning-Gomoku/README.md

 The models (best_policy.model and current_policy.model) will be saved every a few updates (default 50).

-**Tips for training:**
+**Trainin Process**
-1. It is good to start with a 6 * 6 board and 4 in a row.
-For this case, we may obtain a reasonably good model within 500~1000 self-play games in about 2 hours.
+1. We started with a 6 * 6 board and 4 in a row, and obtained a reasonably good model within 500~1000 self-play games in about 2 hours.
-2. For the case of 8 * 8 board and 5 in a row, it may need 2000~3000 self-play games to get a good model, and it may take about 2 days on a single PC.
+2. Afterwards, we trained the case of 8 * 8 board and 5 in a row, and obtained 2000~3000 self-play games to get a good model.
+It takes 1-2 days.